epam/ai-dial/docs/user-guide.md

 > **Important Requirement**: Custom applications must provide a chat completion endpoint for DIAL Core and adhere to the [Unified API](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post) standards to ensure seamless integration and functionality.

-In DIAL Chat, you can register and view your applications in the [My applications](#my-applications) section.
+In DIAL Chat, you can register and view your applications in the [My workspace](#my-workspace) section.
 From there, you can select which applications you want to appear in the [Talk To](#talk-to) section, making them available for use in conversations.

 ![](./img/register-app.png)